Let’s explore Durham!

 Be one with nature & take a walk around the river

 If you take a small windy cobbled alleyway next to the Cathedral, you’ll find yourself in a very leafy part of Durham.
-On a sunny day, it is very tempting to grab a sandwich to go and perch yourself on a bench overlooking the river and watch little ducklings make their way across the river.
+On a sunny day, it is very tempting to grab a sandwich to go and perch yourself on a bench overlooking the river.
+Also, watch little ducklings make their way across the river.

-Another route is just at the beginning of the bridge to the city centre and there is a lovely walk path by the river.
+Another route is just at the beginning of the bridge to the city centre.
+There is a lovely walk path by the river.
 You may find yourself at over on Elvet Bridge – cross over for great little tea rooms like Tealicious.

 Try out the coffee houses and other eateries